 In B2B email marketing, you are not targeting one person; you are targeting a group of people who handle different roles in a single organization.
 Different roles face different challenges, and so you need to conduct extensive market research and learn how you can deliver your offerings as per the needs.
 Understand the pain points of your prospects, explore how your product/service will help them solve these problems without having them jump through hoops.
 Aim to create an email campaign that focuses on educating them about your offerings rather than providing a sales pitch to your prospects.

 Step #2 Create an individual customer persona

-Based on what you learned from the market research, the next step is to create an individual customer persona for different customer types.
+Based on what you learned from the market research, infuse new life into your B2B email marketing campaigns by creating an individual customer persona for different customer types.
 E.g., someone in the higher management position would be more interested in becoming early adopters of new technology.
 In contrast, those in the mid-level would be more concerned about the cost and the training required.
 Based on such granular observation, complete the different aspects of a customer persona such as

 - The challenges they face